simonkowallik/irulescan/files/good-practices.md

 The criticality of any findings depends on multiple factors, one of which is the control over the input.
 Categorizing inputs helps prioritize validation and sanitization efforts.

 ### 1. Literals & Internally Controlled Variables (Least Critical)

-- **Definition & Control:** Values hardcoded by the developer (e.g., `set limit 1000`) or variables strictly managed by internal application logic (e.g., counters, internal state flags) that are not derived from runtime external sources.
+Values hardcoded by the developer (e.g., `set limit 1000`) or variables strictly managed by internal application logic (e.g. counters, internal state flags) that are not derived from runtime external sources.
-- **Criticality & Security Actions:** Lowest risk for *direct external injection*.
+Lowest risk for *direct external injection*.
 The main concern is developer error leading to flawed logic in their use.
 Focus on sound design and correct implementation rather than input validation against external threats.

 ### 2. Variables with Fixed, Well-Defined Format and Input (Moderately Critical)

-- **Definition & Control:** Inputs derieved from protocols through commands with predictable format, *strictly typed* or with a limited set of values (e.g., an IPv4 address, a port number, an HTTP method like `GET` or `POST`).
+Inputs derieved from protocols through commands with predictable format, *strictly typed* or with a limited set of values (e.g., an IPv4 address, a port number, an HTTP method (`GET`, `POST`, `HEAD`, ..)).
 While the format is constrained, the actual value is externally controlled.
-- **Criticality & Security Actions:** Moderately critical.
+Moderately critical.
 The constrained format and type reduces attack vectors, but the content can still be unexpected.
-    - **Action:** Be aware of the possible values and implement adequate format validation (e.g., regex, IP addresses/range/CIDR matching, numeric range checks).
+Be aware of the possible values and possibly implement adequate checks (eg. IP addresses/range/CIDR matching, numeric range checks, checks against a given listen of good values).
 Validate against allowed values (allowlisting) where possible.
 Be prepared to safely handle inputs that are formally valid but contextually problematic.

 ### 3. Variables with Free Format and Content (Most Critical)

-- **Definition & Control:** Inputs where an external source has significant, often complete, control over the content, length, and structure (e.g., HTTP headers, URL paths and query parameters, POST body data, free-text or payload data).
+Inputs where an external source has significant, often complete, control over the content, length, and structure (e.g., HTTP headers, URL paths and query parameters, POST body data, payload data, DNS labels, ..).

-- **Criticality & Security Actions:** Highest criticality.
+Highest criticality!
 These are primary vectors for attacks like code, command or option injection.
-    - **Action:** Treat these inputs as untrusted by default.
+Treat these inputs as untrusted by default.
 Apply comprehensive multi-layered validation:

 - Be aware of TCL substitution behaviour
 - Check length, character sets, and expected patterns.
 - Use strong contextual sanitization or output encoding before using the data in other commands, queries, or displaying/logging it.
-        - Prioritize allowlisting of desired characters/patterns over denylisting.
+- Prioritize allowlisting of desired characters/patterns/values over denylisting.